hyunkyu-Park/66DaysOfData/README.md

    I couldn't post yesterday because I was too busy.
    ㆍI investigated the evaluation criteria and datasets in various fields of deep learning.
    I looked into it hard, but I was a little sad that the agenda was revised at the meeting late at night.

+__Day 39__

+  Today, there were two big things: Samsung mentoring and natural language processing announcement.
+  ㆍI met the two Samsung experts(They were called 'expert Ma', 'expert Cha').
+One is a programmer and the other is data analyst.
+  They gave insperation and shared their life lessons to the participated mentees.
+I feel glad having such a meaningful time with good people.
+  ㆍAs a matter of fact, I was not worried about my presentation that much.
+However, It was harder that I thought it would be.
+I usually keep observing people's facial expressions and change the style of presentation continuously.
+However, doing a presentation on zoom was not as simple as general presentation.
+I should practice presentation assuming that I can't get feedback.